 The loan in question is critical to our securing the contract for a public works project.
 Without the loan, we will not be able to make the prescribed guarantee payment.
-The project for which the loan is requested is expected to generate one million Zeta-Dollars in profit according to our conservative estimate.
-In the event that we lose this contract due to your failure to grant a loan to us, we will be forced to seek one million Zeta-Dollars in damages from you.
+The project for which the loan is requested is expected to generate 1.7 million Zeta-Dollars in profit according to our conservative estimate.
+In the event that we lose this contract due to your failure to grant a loan to us, we will be forced to seek damages from you.